EXPLAINER: Just how high is the risk of another recession?

 For now, most economists don’t foresee a downturn in the near future.
 Despite the inflation squeeze, consumers — the primary driver of the economy — are still spending at a healthy pace.
 Businesses are investing in equipment and software, reflecting a positive outlook.
 And the job market is still booming, with hiring strong, layoffs low and many employers eager for more workers.

-“Nothing in the U.S. data is currently suggesting a recession is imminent,” Rubeela Farooqi, chief U.S. economist at High Frequency Economics, wrote Tuesday.
-“Job growth remains strong and households are still spending.
+“Nothing in the U.S. data is currently suggesting a recession is imminent,” Rubeela Farooqi, chief U.S. economist at High Frequency Economics, wrote this week.
+“Job growth remains strong, and households are still spending.

 That said, Farooqi cautioned, “the economy faces headwinds.”